gab-language/site/content/_index.md

 print_chan.each println:
 ```
 ## Immutable always.
 All of Gab's data structures are immutable (Yes, even `gab\channel`).
-For a language focused on concurrency, immutability is the *only sensible option*.
+For languages focused on multithreaded programming, immutability is the *only sensible option*.
 Gab's immutable record is implemented with a custom Hash-Array-BitMapped-Vector-Trie, heavily inspired by clojure's persistent vector.
 In truth, `gab\record` is the *only data structure* in the language.
 Traditional square-bracket `[]` lists use the same data structure (and `gab\shape` principle - more on that later).
 ```gab